mongodb/docs/source/reference/commands.rst

 .. describe:: shardingState

-   The ``shardingState`` command returns ``true`` or ``false`` if the ``mongod`` instance is a member of a sharded cluster.
+   The ``shardingState`` command returns ``true`` or ``false`` if the :option:`mongod` instance is a member of a sharded cluster.
 Run the command using the following syntax: ::

         { shardingState: 1 }

    The value specified does not effect the output of the command.

-   See :doc:`/core/sharding` for more information related to sharding.

    .. admin-only